igorsokolov/octoios/README.md

 Scripts for automatic build, deploy and launch iOS apps on connected Apple devices.

+# About

-It builds .app with `xcodebuild` command if -n flag is not used.
-Run `fruitstrap` to upload application to all connected devices.
-Then it uses `instruments` command to run applications.
+- Builds .app application with `xcodebuild` command if -n flag is not used.
+- Run `fruitstrap` to upload application to all connected devices.
+- Uses `instruments` command to run applications.

+# Requirements

-* Xcode should be installed.
+- Xcode should be installed.
-* Keychain should be accessible without password.
+- Keychain should be accessible without password.
 To unlock keychain:

         $ secure unlock -p <password> {$HOME}/Library/Keychains/login.keychain

-* Valid provisioning profile and signing certificate should be installed.
+- Valid provisioning profile and signing certificate should be installed.
 [Apple developers center](https://developer.apple.com/ "Apple developers center")

-Usage:
+# Usage

     $ ./octoios.rb [options]